min2ha/ukwa-site/content/target/71636/index.en.md

   "subject": null
 }

-# Change.org: Eating Disorders are not just about weight #dumpthescales

 Change.org petition calling for the UK government to review the eating disorder guidance delivered by clinicians.
 Includes the campaigner's personal journey of suffering with an eating disorder.